 - 1. Homeowner's or Renter's Insurance

 - 2. Auto Insurance

 - 3. Health Insurance

 - 4. Disability Insurance (once you are established in your career)

 - 5. Long-Term Care Insurance (necessary when you become 60 or older or have disabilities that make you unable to earn your living -- this will pay for nursing home and hospice care)

 - 6. Identity Theft Protection

-- 7. Life Insurance (necessary when you are older and have dependents who would rely on your income once you are gone)
+- 7. Life Insurance (necessary when you are older and have dependents who would rely on your income once you are gone -- it can also pay for medical and funeral costs.)